-Some recipes for homemade chili powder suggest the use of paprika instead of ancho.
-While regular paprika can provide a similar fruitiness, it will not bring the same heat nor the desired color.
+Some recipes for homemade chili powder suggest using paprika instead of ancho.
+While regular paprika can provide a similar fruitiness, it will not bring the same heat or the desired color.

 As one of the fundamental spices in both Latin American and Indian cuisines, cumin delivers one of the essential flavor notes in chili powder.
 It brings an earthy and nutty note to the spice blend that enhances its savory qualities.

-All chili powder blends include some amount of cumin, though its flavor can be intense and overpowering.
-Because of its intensity, many blends — particularly those sold in U.S. grocery stores — do not contain a lot of it.
+All chili powder blends include some cumin, though its flavor can be intense and overpowering.
+Because of its intensity, many blends — particularly those sold in U.S. grocery stores — do not contain much of it.
 If you are making your chili powder from scratch at home, experts recommend that you buy and grind whole cumin seeds to get the best flavor.
 Toasting them a little before you grind them can enhance their flavor.

 Oregano is the sole herbal ingredient in the standard chili powder blend.
 Its woodsy, minty note works mostly in the background.
-It is often so subtle that you might not even detect its presence except in the ways that it augments the other ingredients.
+It is often so subtle that you might not even detect its presence except in how it augments the other ingredients.
 The fact that oregano and garlic pair well is evident in many Mediterranean dishes.
 Many depend on both of them for flavor.

 Dried and powdered onion often makes an appearance in chili powder.
 Onion powder is not essential, nor does it show up in all commercial blends.
 That said, it can provide an extra dimension to the spice blend’s flavor profile.
 Onion works well with all of the other chili powder spices.
 Plus, it helps enhance the umami aspects of the dish.